mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 - The base URL for all calls to the API is: https://hub.mendix.com/rest/datahubservice/v2/

 - All requests that are made to the Data Hub API must include the access to the organization’s Data Hub.
-This is accomplished by including the PAT ( [Generating your Personal Access Token](https://docs.mendix.com/apidocs-mxsdk/apidocs/data-hub-apis#generatepat)) in the header of the request: `Authorization`:  `MxToken <your_PAT_Token>.` For more details see: [+Using the Data Hub API: 2-Making-the-API-Calls-and-Aut](https://paper.dropbox.com/doc/Using-the-Data-Hub-API-2-Making-the-API-Calls-and-Aut-bPBYadNIdEkr2rwXEjwVK#:uid=774113068974419150188919&amp;h2=2-Making-the-API-Calls-and-Aut)
+This is accomplished by including the PAT ( [Generating your Personal Access Token](https://docs.mendix.com/apidocs-mxsdk/apidocs/data-hub-apis#generatepat)) in the header of the request: `Authorization`:  `MxToken <your_PAT_Token>.` For more details see: [API calls and authentication](#authentication).

 - For the full specifications of the parameters and schemas and the response status codes refer to the  [Open API spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).

 - The requests that can be made through the Data Hub API:

   - Search for registered assets (data sources, datasets, attributes and associations) in the Catalog using GET
 - Registering datasets:
     Registering datasets involves registering the data source (OData services) that the dataset is exposed in.
 The following requests in the given order:

   1. Application that the dataset originates from: POST application
     2. Environment that the dataset is deployed to: POST environment
     3. Register the published services (data source) of the application: PUT
     4. Register the all the published services (data source) of the application
   - Register consumed services (data source)
+- Find specific data sources and retrieve contract to consume

-# 4 Making the API Calls and Authentication
+# 4 Making the API Calls and Authentication {#authentication}

 This how-to guides users in using the Data Hub API, for full details of all the objects and schemas that define the collections and arrays that are required refer to the [Data Hub Open API spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com).